glowsplint/twilight-struggle-py/README.md

 ### How to start the development server

+If running for the first time, run `npm install` to download the dependencies indicated in `package.json`.
 Run `vue ui` into `vue-cli-service serve` as the hot-reloading frontend development server, while concurrently running `python app.py -n` as the backend server running the game engine.

 ### To-do